min2ha/ukwa-site/content/target/66083/index.en.md

   "start_date": "2018-05-24T09:00:00Z"
 }

-# Economic and Social History Society of Scotland, The

 Site of a society formed to provide a focus and outlet for new historical research into the history of Scoland.